python-websockets/websockets/docs/topics/keepalive.rst

    application gets a :exc:`~exceptions.ConnectionClosed` exception.

-Timings are configurable with the ``ping_interval`` and ``ping_timeout`` arguments of :func:`~client.connect` and :func:`~server.serve`.
+Timings are configurable with the ``ping_interval`` and ``ping_timeout`` arguments of :func:`~asyncio.client.connect` and :func:`~asyncio.server.serve`.
 Shorter values will detect connection drops faster but they will increase network traffic and they will be more sensitive to latency.

 Setting ``ping_interval`` to :obj:`None` disables the whole keepalive and heartbeat mechanism.